RWTH-EBC/uesgraphs/README.md

 For more detailed information, please check the `pyproject.toml` file.

+6. **Install OpenModelica and OMPython to Run Examples 9 to 14**

+   To run examples 9 to 14, you need to install **OpenModelica** and **OMPython**.

+   - **Download and Install OpenModelica**:

+     - Visit the [OpenModelica download page](https://openmodelica.org/download/download-windows/) to download the installer for your operating system.
+     - Follow the on-screen instructions to install OpenModelica on your computer.
+     - Add OpenModelica to the environment variable

+   - **Install OMPython**:

+     - **OMPython** is a Python interface for OpenModelica.
+     - Install OMPython using `pip`:

+       ```bash
+       pip install OMPython
+       ```

+     - For more information on OMPython, refer to the [OMPython documentation](https://openmodelica.org/doc/OpenModelicaUsersGuide/latest/ompython.html#ompython).

 ### :bulb: Usage

 You can assemble a graph of an urban energy system by adding buildings, network